rackerlabs/docs-aws/docs/support/index.rst

 Our automated systems create tickets for events on your AWS accounts that require attention from you or a Racker.
-For example, our :ref:`Rackspace Watchman <watchman>` creates a ticket when an alarm is raised that requires attention.
+For example, our :ref:`Rackspace Watchman <watchman>` creates a ticket when the system raises an alarm that requires attention.

 When we update a ticket, you get an email directing you back to the Control Portal to view the latest comments.